everrover/everrover/README.md

 ### 🔨 I'm currently working on
 - Interiew prep: DSA and associated questions.
 Recorded in [`mount-kronos`](https://github.com/everrover/mount-kronos)
-- An event-driven chat application: [`smiling-octopus`](https://github.com/everrover/smiling-octopus)
+- An event-driven chat application: [`smiling-octopus`](https://github.com/everrover/smiling-octopus).
+Looking forward to collaborate on it.😁
 ### 🌱 I'm currently learning about
 - Elasticsearch and ELK stack - building and using search indexes
 - Docker and it's uses [`fortnight-docker`](https://github.com/everrover/smiling-octopus)